You do not need to be wealthy to own a finely crafted, highly reliable timepiece that will last for decades!

 So not only does this watch keep great time, and will run for hundreds of years with regular exposure to light, but it also is “eco-friendly” — no batteries to purchase and dispose of.

-Now, I also am very much excited by Seiko’s line of Kinetic Drive watches, although many of them will cost you just over $200 (closer to $250 at some dealers).
+Now, I also am very much excited by Seiko’s line of Kinetic Drive watches and their Seiko Solar Watch line, although many of them will cost you just over $200 (closer to $250 at some dealers).
 Rather than relying on solar energy, as Citizen Eco-Drive watches do, the Seiko Kinetic Drive has a weight-balanced rotor in the watch.
 Every time your wrist moves, every time you saunter down the street or roll over in bed, the rotor moves slightly.
 An impressive gear train transfers this energy over to a very small electrical generator, which creates enough electricity to power your watch’s quartz movement.

 Simply brilliant.
 I can’t decide which I like more, the Eco-Drive or the Kinetic Drive.
 From a purely pragmatic point of view, I believe the Eco-Drive would theoretically last you for longer: less moving parts.
 The rotor on a Kinetic Drive, after all, may break after several hundred years of regular wear!
 Fortunately, you and I won’t be around to cry over such a travesty, should it occur.